its-yeasin/cookly/README.md

 # Cookly Mobile App

 An AI-powered recipe generator mobile app built with Expo and React Native.
-Generate personalized recipes based on available ingredients using Azure OpenAI.
+Generate personalized recipes based on available ingredients using AI.

 ## 🚀 Features